Jets' Flacco, starting O struggle; Giants' Taylor injured - WHIZ News

 WHITE’S RIGHT

-Mike White replaced Flacco and led the Jets on touchdown drives on two of his three possessions to end the first half.
+Mike White led the Jets on touchdown drives on two of his three possessions to end the first half.

 White finished 13 of 17 for 170 yards and the two TDs before being replaced by Streveler with 11:49 left.